Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Introduction

 \subsection{Related work}

-Since the introduction of flow and diffusion models, numerous studies have examined the design principles and parameter space of these models (see a review in \cite{yang2023diffusion}).
-These investigations encompass the choice of noise, noising processes, time reversal processes, training losses, and diffusion coefficients in the generative process.
-This paper focuses on designing interpolation schedules within the framework of unit-time stochastic interpolants \cite{albergo2022building,albergo2023stochastic}, which relates to the noising and denoising schedules in diffusion models.
+Since the introduction of flow and diffusion-based generative models, a large body of work has explored their design principles and parameter choices; see the survey \cite{yang2023diffusion}.
+These studies address, among other aspects, the choice of noise distributions, noising and denoising processes, time-reversal dynamics, training objectives, and diffusion coefficients.
+The present work focuses on the design of interpolation schedules within the unit-time stochastic interpolants framework \cite{albergo2022building,albergo2023stochastic}, which relates to concurrent developments in flow matching \cite{lipman2022flow} and rectified flows \cite{liu2022flow}, and encompasses diffusion and score-based generative models \cite{sohl2015deep,song2020score,ho2020denoising,song2020improved} as special cases.
+Within this framework, interpolation schedules play a role analogous to noise schedules in diffusion models.

-Schedule design is of interest from both statistical and numerical perspectives.
-From a statistical standpoint, it was demonstrated in \cite{kingma2021variational} that different noise schedules in diffusion models yield the same variational lower bound.
-Our results suggest that this ``statistical equivalence'' generalizes to a broader context using the unit-time stochastic interpolants framework, with the Kullback-Leibler divergence in path space serving as the statistical estimation criterion (see discussion in Remark \ref{remark-stats-equivalence}).
+Schedule design has been studied from both statistical and numerical perspectives.
+From a statistical standpoint, \cite{kingma2021variational} showed that different noise schedules in diffusion models yield the same variational lower bound.
+Our results indicate that this notion of \emph{statistical equivalence} extends to a broader setting within the unit-time stochastic interpolants framework when the Kullback--Leibler divergence in path space is used as the estimation criterion; see Remark~\ref{remark-stats-equivalence}.
+This observation suggests that statistical considerations alone are insufficient to distinguish among scalar interpolation schedules.

-From a numerical perspective, existing works have derived insights primarily through empirical studies on machine learning datasets to tune the noise schedules for efficient sampling performance \cite{san2021noise,jolicoeur2021gotta, nichol2021improved,song2020improved,karras2022elucidating}; see also \cite{shaul2024bespoke, xue2024accelerating, sabouralign, chentrajectory} for learning improved schedules with additional training and an analysis \cite{wang2024evaluating} considering score errors.
-In this work, we propose a principled way for numerical design by optimizing the Lipschitzness of the drift field at inference time.
-Related mathematical work focused on the Lipschitz regularity of flows and flow maps includes \cite{daniels2025contractivity,tsimpos2025optimal}.
-See also \cite{aranguri2025optimizing} for a mathematical investigation of the numerical impact of schedules on identifying modes in high dimensions.
+From a numerical perspective, most existing work has relied on empirical studies—primarily on machine learning benchmarks—to tune noise or time schedules for improved sampling efficiency \cite{san2021noise,jolicoeur2021gotta,nichol2021improved,song2020improved,karras2022elucidating}.
+Related approaches learn improved schedules or time parametrizations using additional training \cite{shaul2024bespoke,xue2024accelerating,sabouralign,chentrajectory}, while \cite{wang2024evaluating} analyzes the sensitivity of schedule choice to score estimation errors.
+Here we propose a principled approach to numerical schedule design based on optimizing the Lipschitz regularity of the drift field at inference time, without requiring retraining.